Subhadra-Mishra-iub/log-tracker/README.md

 ### **Why This Approach?**

-When I started this project, I considered several approaches:
+I tried a few different approaches before settling on this one:

-1. **Pure ML Approach**: While powerful, ML alone can miss critical but rare events
+1. **Pure ML**: Works well but sometimes misses critical issues that don't happen often enough
-2. **Pure Rule-Based**: Fast but inflexible and prone to false positives
+2. **Pure Rules**: Fast and reliable for known patterns, but doesn't adapt to new problems
-3. **Hybrid Approach** (Chosen): Combines the best of both worlds
+3. **Hybrid** (what I went with): Gets the speed of rules plus the flexibility of ML

 ### **Technical Stack Choices**